kas-cor/krunner-qalculator/README.md

 ## License

 This project is licensed under the GNU General Public License v2.0 - see the [LICENSE](LICENSE) file for details.

+## Support the Project

+If you find this plugin useful and want to support its development, you can contribute in several ways:

+### 💖 Cryptocurrency Donations

+Support this project by donating cryptocurrency:
+- Visit [our donation page](https://bit.ly/3uVaKEu) for BTC and USDT wallet addresses

+### ⭐ Other Ways to Support
+- Star this repository
+- Share the project with others
+- Submit bug reports or feature requests
+- Contribute code or documentation improvements

 ## Acknowledgments